1lucasmaglio/1lucasmaglio/README.md

 ### About me

-I'm in my second semester of Systems Analysis and Development at Fatec Carapicuíba.
 Most of what I share here comes from my classes and programming practice.

-I'm currently studying Java, object-oriented programming, SQL and databases.
-I also have basic knowledge of HTML, CSS and JavaScript.

-I'm looking for a software development internship.
-I speak Portuguese natively and have advanced English.
+- ☕ Studying **Java**, object-oriented programming, and programming logic
+- 🗃️ Learning the fundamentals of **SQL and databases**
+- 🌐 Exploring **HTML, CSS, and JavaScript**
+- 💻 Studying **computer architecture and operating systems** at college
+- 🗣️ Native Portuguese speaker · Advanced English

 ### Coursework